Crazy for You (Madonna song): Background

 John Bettis (left) wrote "Crazy for You" alongside Jon Lind, and it was Phil Ramone (right) who proposed Madonna record it.

 Following the success of Flashdance (1983), which grossed over $200 million at the box office, Jon Peters and Peter Guber produced D.C.
 Cab, but it turned out to be a critical and commercial failure.
 Their next project was an adaptation of Terry Davis's 1979 novel Vision Quest.
 Directed by Harold Becker, the film – also titled Vision Quest – stars Matthew Modine as a Spokane high school wrestler who falls in love with an older woman (Linda Fiorentino) renting a room in his father's house.
 Joel Sill, Warner Bros.
 Pictures music vice president, was given the task of putting together the soundtrack.
 Phil Ramone, who had worked with Peters and Guber on Flashdance, was hired as music supervisor.

 Ramone decided to repeat what he'd done on Flashdance and compose the Vision Quest soundtrack of already published rock songs, such as Foreigner's "Hot Blooded" (1978), Red Rider's "Lunatic Fringe" (1981), and "Change" (1982) by John Waite.
-Sill, by his part, contacted lyricist John Bettis, wanting him to write new material for the film.
+Sill, for his part, contacted lyricist John Bettis, wanting him to write new material for the film.
 After reading the script, Bettis decided to write a song for a scene in which Modine and Fiorentino dance together for the first time.
 It was Bettis' co-writer Jon Lind who came up with the title "Crazy for You"; "[We] were noodling around and ['Crazy for You'] was something that Jon was singing over that section of the song.
 It was really descriptive of [the scene in the film]", Bettis recalled.

 Peters and Ramone were both aware of Madonna, who at the time was signed on to Sire Records, a subsidiary of Warner Bros.
 Records.
 They took her to dinner at the home of Barbra Streisand, Peters' former girlfriend, where she played some of her European videos, impressing them with her "self-possession and fishnet-crucifix style".
 In an act of "smart corporate synergy", Ramone decided to have Madonna record the song.
 On top of that, Peters decided to cast her as a bar singer in Vision Quest after "testing her" at a studio in New York.
 He'd previously tried to get her cast in the 1986 film Ruthless People, but Touchstone Pictures quickly turned her down.
 The scenes with Madonna were shot at Spokane's Big Foot Tavern at the end of November 1983.
 While filming, Modine recalled that, "[the] producers were saying [she] was going to be such a big star, but I remember people not really being impressed".